MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## Key terms

-When you join a call, you will see the **Mixed Reality toolbar**, seen in the following screenshot.
+When you join a call, you will see the Mixed Reality toolbar, seen in the following screenshot.

 ![Screenshot of the mixed reality toolbar](media/071f358ab6bbf7c2072b15d9203a1593.png "Mixed Reality toolbar")